Ginevra King

 During her relationship with Fitzgerald, Ginevra wrote a Gatsby-like story which she sent to the young author.
 In her story, she is trapped in a loveless marriage with a wealthy man yet still pines for Fitzgerald.
-The lovers are reunited only after Fitzgerald has attained enough money to take her away from her adulterous husband.
-Fitzgerald kept Ginevra's story with him until his death, and scholars have noted the plot similarities between Ginevra's story and Fitzgerald's novel.
+The lovers are reunited only after Fitzgerald attains enough money to take her away from her adulterous husband.
+Fitzgerald kept Ginevra's story with him, and scholars have noted the plot similarities between Ginevra's story and Fitzgerald's novel.

 King separated from Mitchell in 1937 after an unhappy marriage.
-One year later, Fitzgerald attempted to reunite with King when she visited Hollywood in 1938.
-The reunion proved a disaster due to Fitzgerald's alcoholism, and a disappointed King returned to Chicago.
-She later married John T. Pirie Jr., a business tycoon and owner of the Chicago department retailer Carson Pirie Scott & Company.
+A year later, Fitzgerald attempted to reunite with King when she visited Hollywood.
+The reunion proved a disaster due to Fitzgerald's alcoholism.
+A disappointed King returned to Chicago and she divorced Mitchell in 1939.
+She married John T. Pirie Jr., a business tycoon and owner of the Chicago department retailer Carson Pirie Scott & Company in 1942.
 She died in 1980 at the age of 82 at her estate in Charleston, South Carolina.

 Early life and education

-Born in Chicago in 1898, King was the eldest daughter of socialite Ginevra Fuller (1877–1964) and Chicago stockbroker Charles Garfield King (1874–1945).
+Born in Chicago, on November 30, 1898, King was the eldest daughter of socialite Ginevra Fuller (1877–1964) and Chicago stockbroker Charles Garfield King (1874–1945).
 She had two younger sisters, Marjorie and Barbara.
-Like her mother and her grandmother, her name derived from Ginevra de' Benci, a 15th-century Florentine aristocratic woman whom Leonardo da Vinci's painted in an eponymous work.
-Both sides of Ginevra's family were extravagantly wealthy, and they exclusively socialized with the other "old money" families in Chicago such as the Mitchells, Armours, Cudahys, Swifts, McCormicks, Palmers, and Chatfield-Taylors.
-The privileged children of these prominent Chicago families played together, attended the same private schools, and were expected to endogamously marry within this small social circle.
+Like her mother and her grandmother, her name derived from Ginevra de' Benci, a 15th-century Florentine aristocratic woman whom Leonardo da Vinci painted in an eponymous work.

+Raised in luxury at her family's sprawling estate in the township of Lake Forest, Ginevra enjoyed a carefree life of riding polo ponies and playing tennis as well as engaging in private-school intrigues and country-club flirtations.
+Both sides of Ginevra's family were extravagantly wealthy and exclusively socialized with the other wealthy families in Chicago such as the Mitchells, Armours, Cudahys, Swifts, McCormicks, Palmers, and Chatfield-Taylors.
+The privileged children of these prominent Chicago families played together, attended the same private schools, and endogamously married within this small social circle.